 During our trip to Norway we spent a huge majority of our time eating items from the local 7-11 or Norwegian equivalent Narvesen, because much of the country was closed due to the Christmas holidays.
 During our time in Kirkenes alone, nothing was open except the hotel restaurant and it was entirely unappetizing due to the exorbitant price tags.
 We had to get pretty clever and ingenious when it came to feeding our hungry brood and we discovered a lot of yummy treats during our stay!
-These are our family’s favorite treats in Norway!
+These are the 8 best treats in Norway!

 No compilation of treats in Norway would be complete without the national yogurt.
 This stuff is the real deal.
 It’s thick.
 It’s slightly sour.
 It’s acidic.
 A lot of people thin it out with milk and add a little cinnamon and sugar, but we bought ours in good ol’ modern twist top packets in fruit flavors.
 Our children loved them and they are the best treats in Norway.

 If there is one thing we noticed in Norway, it’s that everything has less sugar.
 Things that would give you tingly tongue in the states, has a much milder and less synthetic taste to it in Norway.
 Maoam Bloxx is Norway’s Mamba equivalent.
 Just like Mamba, these rectangular chewy candies come with four different flavor packages in one treat.
 My kids didn’t prefer whatever flavor came in the silver package (I think it was gas water), but the rest of the flavors were a fabulous hit.